fermyon/developer/migration_scripts/README.md

 python3 create_unified_sidebar.py
 ```

 > If you are not satisfied with the outcome of this script, just re-run it.
-It will override the `latest_sidebar.hbs` file automatically.
+It will override the `docs_sidebar.hbs` file automatically.

 # Check That All Pages Are Linked to in the Sidebar